Cannabis Leaves: The Ultimate Guide

 Plant nourishment

-Plant science takes the first place in understanding the importance of healthy cannabis leaves for your plant.
-Just as with every plant out there, cannabis leaves are the main life support system for your cannabis plant.
+Plant science takes the first place in understanding the importance of healthy marijuana leaves for your plant.
+Just as with every plant out there, cannabis leaves are the main life support system for your weed plant.
 Healthy leaves directly absorb sunlight to manufacture organic nutrients that serve every part of the plant.
 This nutrient-manufacturing role is strictly limited to the leaf and other parts of the plant with chlorophyll –a green pigment needed for nutrient production.
-The big science term describing this complex process is called; Photosynthesis, so the cannabis leaves are the natural solar panels generating organic nutrients for your plant.
-They don't just look the part; they act the part!
+The big science term describing this complex process is called; Photosynthesis, so the leaves are the natural solar panels generating organic nutrients for your plant.
+They don’t just look the part; they act the part!

 Healthy leafs, healthy returns

 If marijuana leaves directly make nutrients for the plant, then it is logical to understand they also determine plant yield.
-The nutrients produced by the leaves are transferred to other parts of the cannabis plant.
+The nutrients produced by the leaves are transferred to other parts of the marijuana plant.
 With healthy leaves, you are sure to have the best yield in leaf, flower, and stem.
-Your harvest might eventually depend on how healthy your cannabis leaves have become during the growing season.
+Your harvest might eventually depend on how healthy your leaves have become during the growing season.

 Cannabis leaves are the mascot of the 420 culture